Dating isn't what it used to be.

 - Top 20 GIFs on Tinder: Use these to woo and you'll likely get a response

 But Tinder has taken this now-normal process and twisted it a little by adding one key gesture: swipes.
 Now, when looking for someone to ask out, you're literally swiping through an endless bucket of selfies that the app surfaces on your screen.
-These selfies are of real people located nearby you.
-And with a quick swipe to the left, you can reject them, or with a swipe to the right, you can match with them and send them a message.
+These selfies are of real people located near you.
+With a quick swipe to the left, you can reject them, or with a swipe to the right, you can 'like' them, and hopefully match and send them a message.

 It sounds simple, but that gesture has catapulted online dating into mainstream norm, where now you'd be hard pressed to find a single person who hasn't at least tried using Tinder to find a date.
 If you're new to the dating scene and want to try Tinder, here's what you need to know.